oerc0122/MDANSE/Doc/pages/H_Plotting.rst

 factor applied according to the weights scheme (See also :ref:`weighting-scheme`).

 Currently, the line style, marker and colour settings are ignored for 2D arrays.
-As there is only one entry per data set, setting all the curves from a 2D data set to a single colour, style or marker type would make it difficult to distinguish between specific curves.
+As there is only one table entry per data set, setting all the curves from a 2D data set to a single colour, style or marker type would make it difficult to distinguish between specific curves.